chainflip-io/chainflip-squid-integration/tests/README.md

 - `message` => This is the message that will be passed from the source chain to the destination chain as part of the call to the receiver.
 This must be abi encoded.
 - `gasAmount` in `xCallNative` and `xCallToken` => This is the amount that should be used to pay for gas on the destination chain.
 This will be able to be estimated via Chainflip's SDK.
 - `cfParameters` => It will be used for future functionality in the protocol.
 For now this is not used and shall be set to zero.
 - As you can see, there is no check in any of the calls for valid supported tokens nor chains.
 That check is done in the witnessing side of the Chainflip's protocol.
-This is basically to decrease the on-chain overhead of each swaps.
+This is basically to decrease the on-chain overhead of each swap.